awslabs/benchmark-ai/fetcher-job/README.md

-This project is a fetcher job.
+This project is a fetcher job